rvbug/mlops/README.md

 - `Markdown` - Markup language used for text formatting, this will help you in creating beautiful documentation
 - `YAML` - Most configurations use this markup language.
 It is now an industry standard
 - `python` (chosen over R) - Most widely used for Data science and ML
+- `ML libraries` - sklearn, numpy, pandas , matplotlib, seaborn, Tensorflow/Pytorch
-- `jupyter notebook` - To run experiements
+- `jupyter notebook` - To run your experiements
 - `pycharm` (chosen over VSCode) - never could conect with VSCode

 # Journey